 Community Outreach Hearing

-Following the submission of the RFI, the municipal staff review group may conduct an initial screening and preliminary review of Respondents to determine Respondents’ general compliance with the review criteria outlined in Addendum A. The municipal staff review group may employ the preliminary review process as a means to reject applicants deemed less qualified or presenting less than favorable applications.
-After completing initial screening and preliminary review, the municipal staff review group may invite a select group of Respondents to schedule a coordinated Community Outreach Meeting as part of the staff review process.
+Following the submission of the RFI, the MRS may conduct an initial screening and preliminary review of Respondents to determine Respondents’ general compliance with the review criteria outlined in Addendum A. The MRS may employ the preliminary review process as a means to reject applicants deemed less qualified or presenting less than favorable applications.
+After completing initial screening and preliminary review, the MRS may invite a select group of Respondents to meet with the MRS as part of the staff review process.

-Respondents invited to proceed with a coordinated Community Outreach Meeting shall consult with the Community and Economic Development Director for purposes of selecting a date and location for the Community Outreach Meeting that will minimize conflict with the meeting schedules of other municipal boards requiring notification of this meeting and in order to ensure availability and attendance of appropriate municipal representatives at the meeting.

-Respondents are encouraged to make use of municipally-owned meeting space for Community Outreach Meetings and shall reserve public space on the same terms as applicable to other private entities.

-The Community Outreach Meeting shall include, at a minimum, disclosure of the following information:

-The type(s) of Marijuana Establishments to be located at the proposed address.

-Information adequate to demonstrate that the location will be maintained securely.

-Steps to be taken by the Marijuana Establishment to prevent diversion to minors.

-A plan by the Marijuana Establishment to positively impact the Town.

 Application Review

-After Community Outreach Meetings have taken place, applications will be subject to detailed reviewed by a municipal staff review group for purposes of making a recommendation to the Board as to whether a Respondent has met the minimum criteria to be recommended to the Board for negotiation of a Host Community Agreement.
-In the case of Marijuana Retailers for which there are a limited number of licenses, the municipal staff review evaluation will include a ranking of Respondents based on the review criteria in Appendix A. The municipal staff review group may, in its discretion, assign numeric rankings and weight to the various review criteria in Appendix A to determine which respondents have presented proposals deemed to be in the best interest of the Town.
+Applications will be subject to detailed reviewed by a MRS for purposes of making a recommendation to the Board as to whether a Respondent has met the minimum criteria to be recommended to the Board for negotiation of a Host Community Agreement.
+In the case of Marijuana Retailers for which there are a limited number of licenses, the municipal staff review evaluation will include a ranking of Respondents based on the review criteria in Appendix A. The MRS may, in its discretion, assign numeric rankings and weight to the various review criteria in Appendix A to determine which respondents have presented proposals deemed to be in the best interest of the Town.

 The Town does not discriminate on the basis of race, sex, age, color, national origin, religion, genetic identity, disability, gender identity or expression, marital or parental status, sexual orientation, transgender status, veteran status, or any other protected status.